-Get your blood pumping with the best racing gams for the Nintendo Switch
+Get your blood pumping with the best racing games for the Nintendo Switch

-If the need for speed is in your heart and you want to take it on the road in more ways than one, you need these best Switch racing games.
-From realistic titles that require skill to master to family favorites like Mario Kart, Nintendo Switch has a robust offering of great racing games that shouldn't be missed.
+If the need for speed is in your heart and you want to take it on the road in more ways than one, you need some of the best Switch racing games.
+From realistic titles that require skill to master to family favorites, Nintendo Switch has a robust offering of great racing games that shouldn't be missed.
 In a move that should surprise nobody, Mario Kart 8 Deluxe offers the best possible experience, but it isn't the only awesome racing game you'll want to get your hands on.

-- Best Overall: Mario Kart 8 Deluxe
+- Best Overall: Mario Kart 8 Deluxe — Nintendo Switch

-- Best Value: Gotcha Racing 2nd
+- Best Value: Sonic Mania + Team Sonic Racing Double Pack

 - Best Physics Defying Races: GRIP: Combat Racing — AirBlades vs Rollers Ultimate Edition

-- Best Realistic Racing Game: Gear.Club Unlimited 2
+- Best Realistic Racing Game: Gear.Club Unlimited 2 (NSW) — Nintendo Switch

-- Best Arcade Racing Game: Horizon Chase Turbo
+- Best Arcade Racing Game: Horizon Chase Turbo — Nintendo Switch

-Best Overall: Mario Kart 8 Deluxe
+Best Overall: Mario Kart 8 Deluxe — Nintendo Switch

-Mario Kart is easily one of the most popular games that Nintendo has ever put out.
-There's no way you could talk about the best Switch racing games without bringing Mario Kart into the mix.
 Mario Kart 8 Deluxe takes everything that has always been fantastic about this franchise and makes it even better.
 The driving controls got a major update and have been fine-tuned for the Switch.
 You can now easily powerslide through turns to overtake other racers, even if you've never played a Mario Kart game before.
 It still requires a combination of luck and skill to win, so even if you're playing as your favorite character, victory is never assured.
+However, the optional kiddie controls make playing approachable for any age or skill level, so you can play with the whole family.

 Mario Kart 8 Deluxe offers up 48 different tracks, including new designs and old favorites from previous titles.
 You'll see Toad's Turnpike and Twisted Mansion, and new courses like Water Park or Cloudtop.
 Each one offers unique obstacles and takes time to master.
-You have access to all of the tracks and characters (except one), including content that was initially part of DLC pack's back on Wii U's Mario Kart 8 in 2014.
+You have access to all of the tracks and characters (except one), including content that was initially part of DLC packs back on Wii U's Mario Kart 8 in 2014.
 The only one locked from the get-go is Gold Mario.
 However, to access the best karts, you'll need to play some races.
+Additionally, you can gain access to even more tracks from previous Mario Kart games by paying for the Booster Course Pass.
+This DLC releases in waves and will eventually double the number of tracks available by some time in 2023.

 Overall, Mario Kart blows the competition right out of the water.
 They deliver a superior experience combining nostalgic races and aspects of gameplay with new tracks, customization options, and characters.
 You can also play online with friends or random players from the internet, and it's a smooth process.
 Trying to find races is never particularly difficult, and lag doesn't seem to be an issue.
-No other racing game on Nintendo Switch manages to deliver the full package as Mario Kart 8 Deluxe does.
+There's a reason this is best racing game on Nintendo Switch, no other one manages to deliver the full package as Mario Kart 8 Deluxe does.

 Pros: